asyrjasalo/dockoon/bicep/README.md

 ### Domain name

 You must own a domain which is delegated to an existing public DNS zone in the same Azure subscription.
-Deployment will create DNS records (A) in the zone for the Container Instance app (private IP) and API Management Gateway (public IP).
+Deployment will create DNS records in the zone for the Container Instance app (A to private IP) and API Management Gateway (CNAME).

 ### Certificate